Def Jam: Fight for NY: Reception

 Maxim gave it a score of eight out of ten and said: "Should the lyrically challenged feel left out, you can create your own brawler outfitted in ice courtesy of celebrity bling supplier Jacob the Jeweler.
 Better to look good than to—ow—feel good".
 The Sydney Morning Herald also gave the game four stars out of five and said that "the fact that it's got the deepest story ever seen in a fighter simply adds to the realistic feel of the brutal combat within".

+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Def Jam: Fight for NY for "Fighting Game of the Year".